krd-consulting/ncn-civi-zoom/README.md

 * Zoom Account ID.
 As the extension supports multiple zoom accounts in a single installation this field will store which zoom account the meeting or webinar is for.
 * Zoom Webinar ID.
 Will hold Zoom Webinar IDs
 * Zoom Meeting ID.
 Will hold the Zoom Meeting ID.

+### Sign into CiviCRM and install the CiviCRM Zoom extension

+More details [here](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/#installing-a-new-extension) about installing extensions in CiviCRM.

 ### Sign into CiviCRM and configure the Zoom settings
 * Install the extension